-We recommend the government of Mali to:
+We recommend the government of Djibouti to:

 - i.
-Amend the 2011 Code of Persons and the Family raising the minimum legal age of marriage for girls to 18, in line with Article 24(2) CEDAW. - ii.
-Adopt policy that clearly defines marriage as a union between two consenting adults and prohibits CEFM. - iii.
-Fully implement the Multisectoral Strategy for the Abandonment of Child Marriage (SNMEE) in Mali.
-This includes regular monitoring and tracking of progress against targets set under the Strategy. - iv.
-Ensure data on the SNMEE is publicly available and accessible. - v.
+Repeal Article 14 of the 2002 Family Code which permits marriage below the age of 18 subject to the consent of a guardian. - ii.
+Adopt policy that clearly defines marriage as a union between two consenting adults and prohibits CEFM without exception, in line with Article 16 CEDAW. - iii.
+Establish a National Action Plan to End Child Marriage in Djibouti.
+This includes regular monitoring and tracking of progress against targets set under the Plan. - iv.
+Guarantee that pregnant students, mothers and/or married students are allowed to remain in school for as long as they choose, are able to continue their education post-birth without hindrance or burdensome procedures for withdrawal and re-entry, their educational environments are free from stigma and discrimination, and they receive adequate social and financial support. - v.
 Adopt a COVID-19 response strategy that extends beyond health and prioritises the prevention and elimination of CEFM, paying particular attention to the impact of COVID-19 on vulnerable adolescents, girls, and women. - vi.
 Empower girls and boys to be better able to prevent and respond to child marriage.
 For example, supporting existing adolescents' groups to offer safe spaces to discuss sensitive issues. - vii.
 Conduct, in consultation with relevant stakeholders, awareness raising and education programmes aimed at addressing the negative implications of CEFM and how to effectively address the issue.
-These should be targeted at community and religious leaders. - viii.
+These should be targeted at community and religious leaders.

+viii.
 Develop a strategy for the dissemination of knowledge on CEFM, including awareness-building and mechanisms for reporting and obtaining assistance, by utilising mass media, community radio, and social media platforms.
-This is particularly important given the implications of COVID-19 on CEFM.